tradingstrategy-ai/web3-ethereum-defi/docs/source/development.rst

 This repository uses `poetry` to manage dependencies, but Read The Docs, where docs are continuously build, only supports `pip`.

-To update dependencies for Read the docs run:
+To update dependencies for Read the Docs run:

 .. code-block:: shell